Skin Mites Linked to Scabies, Rosacea, and Blepharitis

 - The female mite deposits her eggs as she excavates her tunnel with her mouth parts and her front legs.

-- The eggs hatch into larvae 2 to 4 days after being laid.
+- The eggs hatch into larvae two to four days after being laid.

 - Each larva travels to the surface of the skin and then creates its own burrow known as a molting pouch.
 Here the larva molts and goes through its nymphal stages before becoming an adult.

 - A newly-formed adult male moves to the surface and enters a female's molting pouch, where he fertilizes her.

 - Fertilized females travel over the surface of the skin until they find a new place to burrow or a new person to infect.
 A female can live for one to two months.

 The scabies mite is also known as the itch mite because it causes severe itching.
 This itching is thought to be produced by an allergic reaction to the mite's eggs, feces, or saliva.
 The mite also produces a rash made of red pimples.
 Its tunnel sometimes forms a visible line on the skin.